-When inserted behind the HRMA, the LETG diffracts X-rays into a dispersed spectrum according to the grating diffraction relation, $m\lambda = p\sin\theta$, where m is the integer order number, λ the photon wavelength, p the spatial period of the grating lines, and θ the dispersion angle.
+When inserted behind the HRMA, the LETG diffracts X-rays into a dispersed spectrum according to the grating diffraction relation, $m\lambda = p \sin \theta$ , where m is the integer order number, $\lambda$ the photon wavelength, p the spatial period of the grating lines, and $\theta$ the dispersion angle.
 Parameters are summarized in Table 9.1.
 The grating facets are mounted on an aluminum support plate which has been machined so that the centers of individual grating facets lie on a Rowland torus.
 The grating facets are aligned to produce a single dispersed image.
 Spectral resolution is determined, among other factors, by grating line density, line density variations, HRMA point-spread function, pointing stability, alignment accuracy, pixel size of the readout detector, and detector geometry.
-Spectra retain the timing and energy resolution of the readout detector.